BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: Introduction

 We present the first \textit{eROSITA} eRASS1 blazar catalog, including the X-ray identification and the X-ray and multiwavelength properties of blazars and blazar candidates found during eRASS1.
 In Sect.~\ref{sec:sample}, we discuss the preparation of a sample of previously known blazars and blazar candidate sources, which is matched against the eRASS1 all-sky data.
 In Sect.~\ref{sec:erodata}, we describe our identification of blazars and the analyses of the \textit{eROSITA} data.
 Additional multiwavelength data are discussed in Sect.~\ref{sec:mwldata}.
 The properties of the blazars and blazar candidates observed by \textit{eROSITA} are discussed in Sect.~\ref{sec:properties}.
 We summarize results and provide future prospects in Sect.~\ref{sec:outlook}.
-Throughout the paper, we will assume a flat $\Lambda$CDM cosmology with $\Omega_{\Lambda}=0.7$, $\Omega_\mathrm{m}=0.3$, and $H_0=70\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1}$ \citep{beringer:2012}.
+Throughout the paper, we assume a flat $\Lambda $ cold dark matter ($\Lambda$CDM) cosmology with $\Omega_{\Lambda}=0.7$, $\Omega_\mathrm{m}=0.3$, and $H_0=70\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1}$ \citep{beringer:2012}.

-\section{The BLAZE catalog: a catalog of blazars from the literature}
+\section{The BLAZE catalog: Catalog of blazars from the literature}

-As no recent standard catalog of blazars exists that includes all claimed or confirmed candidates in the literature, in this section, we describe how we create a ``master'' catalog of blazars and blazar candidates by cross-matching existing catalogs from the literature.
-This catalog is released with the paper.
+As no recent standard catalog of blazars exists that includes all claimed or confirmed candidates in the literature, here we describe how we created a ``master'' catalog of blazars and blazar candidates by cross-matching existing catalogs from the literature.
+This catalog has been released at the time of this paper's publication.